datastax/spark-cassandra-connector/README.md

     libraryDependencies += "com.datastax.spark" %% "spark-cassandra-connector-java" % "1.0.1" withSources() withJavadoc()

 ## Building

-You need to install SBT version 0.13 or newer to build this project.
+### Building The Assembly Jar
+In the root directory run:

+    sbt assembly

+A fat jar will be generated to both of these directories:
+   - `spark-cassandra-connector/target/scala-2.10/`
+   - `spark-cassandra-connector-java/target/scala-2.10/`

+Select the former for Scala apps, the later for Java.

+### Building General Artifacts
-In the project root directory run:
+In the root directory run:

     sbt package
     sbt doc